 Radiesse can be used on its own or in combination with other nonsurgical procedures.
-Depending on the patient’s goal, for Radiesse skin tightening and facial rejuvenation, Dr. Schwarzburg often combines Radiesse injections with Botox to smooth out fine lines and wrinkles.
+Depending on the patient’s goal, for Radiesse skin tightening and facial rejuvenation, Dr. Schwarzburg often combines Radiesse injections with Botox injections in NYC to smooth out fine lines and wrinkles.
 Radiesse is also frequently paired with medical-grade skin tightening such as Secret RF microneedling and Fraxel laser, to enhance collagen production and improve the quality of the skin.
 Radiesse does not have any negative side effects when used in conjunction with other treatments.
 Dr. Schwarzburg will develop a customized treatment plan complete with all the nonsurgical procedures necessary to achieve his patient’s optimal results.

 RADIESSE VS. JUVEDERM